Revere Community Health Assessment Final Report

-Partnering with the MGH Center for Community Health Improvement in the 1990s, Revere mobilized to tackle some of the community’s largest challenges.
+Partnering with CCHI in the 1990s, Revere mobilized to tackle some of the community’s biggest challenges.
 A broad community coalition, known as Revere CARES, has successfully reduced youth substance abuse rates and worked to change community norms around youth substance use.
-Revere CARES’ success was recently recognized with the Coalition of the Year Award from the national Community Anti-Drug Coalitions of America.
-Other strong community groups, such as the Revere Beach Partnership, have helped to build additional community-based programs, such as the Sea Kayaking Program and the Farmers’ Market.
+Revere CARES’ success was recognized in 2009 with the Coalition of the Year Award from the national Community Anti-Drug Coalitions of America.
+Other strong community groups, such as the Revere Beach Partnership, have helped to build additional community-based programs, such as the Revere Beach Memorial and the Farmers’ Market.
 The Revere After-School Partnership has brought after-school programs to all elementary and middle schools and MGH summer jobs to high school students.

-Based on the assessment, the following community health improvement goals were identified:
+Based on the assessment, the following community health improvement initiatives were identified:

 Substance Abuse & Violence Prevention